Design Project 3: Low-fidelity Prototyping

 - Prototype:

-- Design choices: What did you intentionally choose NOT to implement (e.g., fake or hard-coded data, manual algorithm, etc.), and why not?
+- Design choices: What aspects of the usage process did you intentionally choose NOT to include in your prototype, and why?

-- Instructions: Please include instructions for running your prototype in detail.
+- Instructions: Please include instructions for using your prototype in detail.
 It should tell us what kind of actions should be done to proceed with each task.

 - Observations: